kevinma0/kevinma0.github.io/_posts/2020-02-01-compulsion.md

 Here’s a story from my own life.

 I did an engineering degree in college to make myself more “employable”.
-It was mostly a slog.
+It was mostly a slog and I hated it.

-On a whim I took Japanese Religions to satisfy a requirement.
+On a whim I took a class in the Religions department to satisfy a requirement.

 The class was a breath of fresh air.
-The professor, Jane Law, weaved psychology, philosophy, history, and mythology together to tell stories.
+The professor weaved psychology, philosophy, history, and mythology together to tell stories.
 That was it.
 Suddenly, I was interested in all those topics.

 For the first time in my life, I looked forward to going to class.

 I had no idea that I’d be interested, until I was.

 Everybody will tell you what is worth learning and what is not.
 Well-intentioned friends and family members.
-“Thought leaders”.
+'Thought leaders'.
 Ted Talks.
 CEOs.
 Social media.
 Books.

 **But only you will know what you actually like.**

 Because when you know you know.
 It’ll hit you like a rock and your brain will explode when the neurons are suddenly all going off at the same time and you realize you’ve been starved, like a traveler in a barren desert seeing water for the very first time.

-So if you don’t like a book that has rave reviews, put it down.
-Life is too short.
+If you're not interested in the book with the rave reviews, put it down.

-If you don’t care about the opinions that social media is constantly churning out, delete the whole thing.
-Life is too short.
+If you don’t care about the social media opinion machine, delete the whole damn thing.

 If you aren’t interested in the ‘prestigious’ career that all your friends are going into, do something else.
-Life is too short.

 You’ll realize most of these things were about attention-seeking, anyways.
 And people forget what they were paying attention to 10 minutes ago.

 So explore your natural interests.
-I don’t know what they are.
-Nobody else you talk to will know what they are.
+Nobody in the world knows what they are.

-You might not know what your natural interests are at all.
+You might not know what they are.

 If that’s the case I’m jealous of you.
 This is the best part.
 This is the part where you read as much as possible in any topic.
 Where you go to plays, museums, meetups, whatever catches your eye.
 Where you dive a bit deeper into anything that makes you the tiniest bit curious.

 Because something will click.
 It always does.